Package treatment specialist WPL secures competitively tendered framework

 - WPL scores highly on customer satisfaction and innovation

-Wastewater treatment specialist WPL has won a contract to provide below-ground HiPAF® packaged plants to Thames Water in AMP 6 (2015-2020).
+Wastewater treatment specialist WPL has won a contract to provide below-ground WPL HiPAF® packaged plants to Thames Water in AMP 6 (2015-2020).
 The company will supply and maintain integrated submerged aerated filter (SAF) plants to the utility during the current investment period.

-The HiPAF SAF units are typically used to deliver wastewater treatment to small settlements and villages which have not previously had mains sewage.
+The WPL HiPAF SAF units are typically used to deliver wastewater treatment to small settlements and villages which have not previously had mains sewage.
 Below-ground installation means that they make minimal visual impact to the landscape.

 Simon Kimber, Sales and Marketing Director for WPL said: “It’s great news for us.
 WPL won this contract in a highly competitively tendered framework, securing this valuable business reflects the confidence Thames Water has in our products and the service we provide.”